Feature-based prediction of properties of cross-linked epoxy polymers by molecular dynamics and machine learning techniques: Machine learning to predict mechanical properties from atomistic features

 With the selected features, we use a nested k-fold cross-validation in order to optimize the kernel function and $\alpha$ (a parameter through which the noise level of the target can be specified, the parameter also helps in dealing with numerical instabilities during fitting).
 In this process, we split the whole dataset into five folds, with one fold kept aside as test set and the remaining four folds taken as validation/training sets and repeat the whole process five times.
 We provide the following kernel functions along-with their their summations for hyperparametric tuning using grid search method: dot-product kernel [$k_D$] with initial $\sigma_0$ = 1, Mat{\'e}rn kernel [$k_M(\nu$ = 1.5)] with initial length scale, $l=1$, Gaussian kernel [$k_G$] with initial $l=1$ and constant kernel [$k_C$] with initial $C=1$ (as shown in equations \ref{eq2}-\ref{eq5}) and $\alpha$ in the range 10$^{-12}$ to 10.
 The terms used in Mat{\'e}rn kernel like \textit{d(.,.)}, \textit{K$_v$(.)} and $\Gamma(.)$ denote the euclidean distance, modified Bessel function and the gamma function.
 The parameters of kernel functions like $\sigma_0$, $l$ and $C$ are further optimized during the GPR training process.

 We evaluate the performance of the model with different hyperparameters by measuring the $R^2$ Score between true value and predicted value on the validation set.
-In the case of elastic modulus, the model with summation of a constant and dot-product kernel, $\alpha$ with 0.35938 is found to perform best.
-In the case of yield strength, the model with summation of a dot-product and Mat{\'e}rn kernel, $\alpha$ with 0.01291 is found to perform best.
+In the case of elastic modulus, the model with summation of a constant, dot-product and Mat{\'e}rn kernel, $\alpha$ with 0.01292 is found to perform best.
+In the case of yield strength, the model with summation of constant and dot-product, $\alpha$ with 0.01292 is found to perform best.
 The accuracy of the trained GPR model with tuned kernel function and $\alpha$ for predicting elastic modulus and yield strength is presented in Table \ref{tab:4}.
-It can be observed that the $R^2$ Score improved from 0.41 to 0.72 in case of elastic modulus and from 0.81 to 0.89 in case of yield strength.
+It can be observed that the $R^2$ Score improved from 0.42 to 0.72 in case of elastic modulus and from 0.58 to 0.81 in case of yield strength.
 The comparison of predicted values with the actual values both in the test set and training set is presented in Figure \ref{fig:9}.
 We also compare the performance of the current model with other regression models where also feature selection using SBS and hyperparametric tuning is carried out.
 The MAE of the considered models is presented in Table \ref{tab:5} Figure \ref{fig:10}.
-It can be observed that the elastic modulus is predicted better than GPR using ridge regression while gradient boosting almost performing equivalent to GPR and the yield strength is predicted best using GPR while ridge regression, SVM and gradient boosting also seem to perform well.
+It can be observed that the elastic modulus is predicted better than GPR using gradient boosting while ridge regression almost performing equivalent to GPR and the yield strength is predicted best using GPR while ridge regression, SVM and gradient boosting also seem to perform well.